 An employer match allows you to increase your contribution, and you should always take advantage of matching programs.
 Unfortunately, many people pass up free money by not contributing up to their employer match.

 Invest in IRAs and Roth IRAs

 If you remember the rule of thumb earlier, experts advise saving 10% to 20% of your gross salary each year for retirement.
 You could put this all in your 401(k), but you should consider some other options once you cover your 401(k) match.

-If you earn less than $122,000, you qualify for a Roth IRA.
+If you earn less than $122,000, you qualify for a Roth IRA in 2019.
+You’ll qualify for a Roth IRA in 2020 if you earn less than $124,000.
 This is a retirement savings vehicle that you can open at virtually any bank or financial institution.
 You fund these with after-tax dollars.
 So your contributions won’t reduce your taxable income.
 However, eligible withdrawals you make after turning 59.5 are tax free.
 It’s good to have a mix of taxable and non-taxable income in your retirement.

 Roth IRAs are particularly useful for young people who are just starting their careers.
 Chances are that if you just graduated from college, you’re in a lower tax bracket than you will be in when you retire.
 Paying the income tax now instead of later can save you money, especially when you need it the most